-Adducts with Aromatic Diimines and related ligands
+Adducts with Aromatic Diimines and Related Ligands

 The primary drawback of tris-hydrate complexes is their reduced luminescence intensity, which is caused by quenching due to the vibrations of O-H bonds in water or alcohol molecules.
 Replacing these molecules with a bidentate nitrogen-donor ligand enhances the luminescent properties and thermal stability of the complexes, which accounts for their extensive variety in the literature.
-The synthesis of these complexes is typically conducted similarly to the preparation of tris-solvates but in the presence of a diimine ligand (Scheme 5).
-Alternatively, solvent molecules in a pre-synthesized tris-solvate complex can be substituted.
+The synthesis of these complexes is typically conducted similarly to the preparation of tris-solvates but in the presence of a diimine ligand (Scheme 6).
+Alternatively, in a pre-synthesized tris-solvate complex solvent molecules can be substituted.
 In all cases where X-ray structural analysis data are available, the coordination number of the lanthanide in such complexes is 8.
+The complexes of this class described to date are listed in Table 4.

 Table 4.
-Monoacylpyrazolone Complexes – Adducts with bipy, phen, etc. ligands. (insert in the text “Table 4” where we need to cite)
+Monoacylpyrazolone Complexes – Adducts with bipy, phen, etc. ligands.